Brooks Range, Self Guided Trophy Moose Hunts

-The cost of your hunt includes your flight, to and from the drop off hunting location and all flights necessary to transport your harvested game from the field.
-We do not charge anything extra if you harvest a wolf and/or bear (Alaska resident or direct next of kin, as per State of Alaska hunting regulations, for grizzly bear) while on your hunt.
-Furthermore, we will move you to another location if requested at no additional cost (weather and schedule dependent).
-There are no hidden costs.
+The cost of your hunt includes the flight to and from the drop off hunting location and transport of your meat and horns.
+There are no hidden fees!
+We do not charge anything extra if you harvest a wolf and/or bear (Alaska resident or direct next of kin, as per State of Alaska hunting regulations for Grizzly Bear) while on your hunt.
+Additionally, If necessary, we will move you to a different location (weather and

-Hunts are conducted in units 24A, 24B and 25A, were Massive Bulls in the 65” to 70” class reside and are harvested each year and trophy bulls in the mid to low 60” class are common.
-With limited to no hunting pressure, rich and abundant food sources in vast moose habitat, Bull Moose thrive and mature, growing to record breaking sizes.
-You will hunt in some of the most pristine and remote country you will ever encounter and witness a wilderness teeming with virtually every species of Alaskan wildlife, including grizzly and black bear, sheep, wolves, fox, beaver, wolverine and a large a variety of bird species.
-All set against the background of the towering and majestic Brooks Range Mountains dotted with lakes and fed by pristine rivers and streams filled with world class grayling, lake trout, char, sheefish aka whitefish and northern pike.
-This is truly a sportsman’s paradise!
+schedule dependent) if needed during your hunt.
+There are no hidden fees!
+Hunts are conducted in units 24A, 24B and 25A, were Massive Bulls in the 65” to 70” class reside and are harvested each year.
+Trophy Bulls in the mid to low 60” class are common.
+With minimal to no hunting pressure, there are rich and abundant food sources in vast moose habitat, where Bull Moose thrive and mature to record breaking sizes.
+You will hunt in some of the most pristine and remote wilderness you will ever encounter.
+The location is abundant with about every species of Alaskan wildlife including: Grizzly Bear, Black Bear, Sheep, Wolves, Fox, Beaver, Wolverine and a diverse population of bird species.
+All with the backdrop of the majestic and towering Brooks Range Mountains scattered with lakes, fed by pristine rivers and streams.
+Within, are world class Grayling, Lake Trout, Char, Sheefish (aka whitefish) and Northern Pike.
+You will be experiencing a sportsman’s paradise!

 Note about Moose Hunting